The Rise and Fall of the Standard-Model Higgs: Electroweak Vacuum Stability during Kination: From Higgs instability to the hot Big Bang

-Low inflationary scales $\mathcal{H}_{\rm kin}\lesssim 10^8 \text{ GeV}$ are still compatible with a stable Higgs vacuum, but the Universe's post-inflationary heating mechanism has to be independent of the Higgs sector.
+Low inflationary scales $\mathcal{H}_{\rm kin}\lesssim 10^{5.5} \text{ GeV}$ are still compatible with a stable Higgs vacuum, but the Universe's post-inflationary heating mechanism has to be independent of the Higgs sector.
 If this is the case, the thermalisation of the Higgs with the heating sector can induce thermal corrections to the effective potential that could potentially rescue unstable patches of the Universe \cite{Bezrukov:2014ipa, Espinosa:2015qea}.
 This mechanism is obviously absent if the Higgs itself is tasked with heating the Universe.

 A second constraint on the efficiency of the heating process is set by avoiding the overproduction of gravitational waves \cite{Bettoni:2021zhq}.
-Because of the typical efficiency of the tachyonic particle production, this constraint excludes a region much below the constraint on the heating temperature shown in Figure \ref{fig:numerical_stability_1loop} and is therefore implied by it.
+Because of the typical high efficiency of the tachyonic production, this constraint is always satisfied in the parameter space shown in Figure \ref{fig:numerical_stability_1loop}.